 Most likely, you’ll be arriving in Lindau by train.
 All airports you might be flying into offer connections to “Lindau Hbf” (the train station to head to) via train.
 You can either buy a ticket at the train stations or via www.bahn.com.
 You have arrived in Lindau as soon as you see water to your left, to your right and in front of you.
 Welcome to Lake Constance!

 In order to take advantage of everything Lindau has to offer, you need to register with us and get your conference materials.
-Upon registration, you will receive your name badge, which indicates to our staff which events you will attend, your personal agenda, the final programme and more.
+Upon registration, you will receive your name badge, which gives you access to the various programme events, your personal agenda, the final programme and more.

 Everything Else You Need to Know

-The opening ceremony starts on Sunday at 4 p.m., and the Stadttheater will open its doors at 3 p.m.
-For security reasons, it is not allowed to bring any large bags.
-For your convenience, there is a depository truck where your luggage will be securely stored just outside the Stadttheater next to the Turnhalle.
+The Opening Ceremony starts on Sunday at 15.00 hrs, so please make sure you are registered and seated by 14.45 hrs.
+For security reasons, you are not allowed to bring any large bags.
+For your convenience, there is a depository truck, where your luggage will be securely stored.
 You will have to have your name badge and valid ID-card with you for access.

 For a Google Map with all the important places in Lindau, please click here (or check the meeting app):